th3rdwave/react-navigation-bottom-sheet/README.md

 #### Other options

-Most props from bottom sheet are exposed as navigation options.
-See the [@gorhom/bottom-sheet website](https://gorhom.github.io/react-native-bottom-sheet/props) for full documentation.
+Most props from `BottomSheetModal` are exposed as navigation options.
+See the [@gorhom/bottom-sheet website](https://gorhom.github.io/react-native-bottom-sheet/modal/props) for full documentation.

 ### Navigation helpers